nf-core/tools/docs/lint_errors.md

     * Specify to work with single-end sequence data instead of default paired-end
     * Used with Nextflow: `.fromFilePairs( params.reads, size: params.singleEnd ?
 1 : 2 )`

+The following variables are depreciated and fail the test if they are still present:

+* `params.version`
+    * The old method for specifying the pieline version.
+Replaced by `manifest.pipelineVersion`
+* `params.nf_required_version`
+    * The old method for specifying the minimum Nextflow version.
+Replaced by `manifest.nextflowVersion`

 ## Error #5 - Continuous Integration configuration ## {#5}
 nf-core pipelines must have CI testing with Travis or Circle CI.